AdaCore/gnatstudio/docs/users_guide/vcs.rst

   .. image:: vcs-project_view.png

   The :guilabel:`Project` view is convenient to see all your source files, grouped by projects and optionally directories.
-GPS will show the same icon as the editor next to the name of each file, so that you can easily see their status.
+GNAT Studio will show the same icon as the editor next to the name of each file, so that you can easily see their status.
 Again, the tooltip would show the textual status.